Stay tuned for our next article:

 BY ADAM RUDOLPH

-Speaking over lunch recently, my friend Akhil Gupta spoke to me about his work as director and founder of the Universal Enlightenment Forum.
+Speaking over lunch recently, my friend Akhil Gupta spoke to me about his work as director and founder of Universal Enlightenment & Flourishing.
 We always exchange ideas and share books we read about spiritual and philosophical ideas.
 He shared with me that he stumbled on a simple but powerful insight that our deepest yearnings are only Love, Learning, and Play (or LLP).
 Everything else that we do is a means to engaging in those three ultimate ends.
 The idea really struck a chord in me; here was a way of clearly articulating exactly what we do in music!
 It seemed to me too, that the arts in general and music in particular are ways that the concepts of love, learning, and play are shared.
 That is, LLP is not only intrinsic to each aspect of the creative process, but the creative arts themselves communicate and teach these ideas.

 Music in particular and the arts in general not only utilize LLP in the creative process but express them in ways beyond what mere words can do.
 The philosopher Arthur Schopenhauer, writes: “The composer reveals the innermost nature of the world, and expresses the profoundest wisdom in a language that his reasoning faculty does not understand.”
 That is, LLP is so embedded in the arts that the arts themselves are perhaps the most profound way that a person can be re-awakened to a deeper awareness of them.
 When the great dancer Isadora Duncan was asked to explain what she was doing in her art she said she could only dance the answer.